shinhyungyang/scorep/src/tools/libwrap_init/README.md

   - `LDFLAGS` contains the linker flags (same as the `--ldflags`-argument)
   - `LIBS` contains the target library and libraries on which the target library depends (same as the `--libs`-argument)
-  - `LW_LIBLIST` shared libraries found according to the LIBS variable.
-    This is internally used for runtime wrapping.
-This list of files will be used to call `dlopen` at runtime in order to open the target library and corresponding dependencies.
-File names can have paths.

 There are more variables that hopefully need no manual adjustment.